 - Clean energy investment will become increasingly competitive since renewable energy sources have been significantly declining in price for the past 10 years

 - Investors like BlackRock favor working with corporations that commit to clean energy; the median ESG fund only lost an amount equal to 98.3 percent of its category benchmark’s decline, in comparison to the average fund which suffered losses of 104.8 percent of its category benchmark index

 - Consumers favor corporations with green commitments as goods with higher sustainability reviews consistently outperformed the growth rate of goods with lower sustainability reviews in their respective categories.

 - Industrials and materials firms will likely be the biggest beneficiaries of the climate plan, since these firms will be used for infrastructure projects, which bring long-term economic growth

 - Biden’s climate plan may decrease US unemployment and bring potential growth in global GDP

 - Policy experts are generally supportive of the plan in its detailed plea to combat climate change and inequality in American jobs, but criticize its lack of preparedness to handle foreign relations and to confront the issue of tribal community displacement as a result climate change

-Rina Rossi is a freshman graduating in Spring 2022 majoring in Political Economy & Classics, with minors in Journalism, Anthropology, and Comparative Literature.
-She was a novelist in high school and is currently a research apprentice for Professor Angela Marino.
+Rina Rossi is a second year studying Political Economy and Classics, with minors in Journalism, Public Health and Comparative Literature.
 Her personal research interests focus on developmental economics, particularly analyzing how menstrual inequity and contraceptive access disproportionately affects women in Latin America and sub-Saharan Africa.
 In her free time, she loves writing, cooking, listening to jazz music, dancing, watching films, and fashion design.
 She hopes to pursue her J.D. and Phd next year in Political Economy.
 Afterwards, she hopes to become an attorney and work in mergers and acquisitions.